BenMactavsin/Roblox-Luau-Global-Extractor/README.md

 # Why does this exist?

-Because I needed to get a list of Luau globals every version update to update another repository and doing it by hand was starting to become irritating.
+Recently, I was creating a list of Luau globals every version update manualy to update another repository and doing the entire process by hand by hand was starting to become irritating.

 So I search the internet and found [matthewdean's implementation](https://github.com/matthewdean/roblox-global-variable-enumerator) on the matter.

+However, despite trying quite a bit, I couldn't get his code working and there were a few other thing with his implementation that made me uncomfortable:

+1. Source code included an executable file named `Strings.exe` that I couldn't find the actual source code for.

+2. It was last updated back in 2015.
+Which means it was rather unlikely that author was going to update it anytime soon.

-However, for some unknown reason I couldn't get his code working and since it was last updated back in 2015 I decided to write one for myself.
-After writing the program, I decided to make the program public.
+So with these facts in mind, I decided to write one for myself.
+After writing the program, I decided to make the program public so everyone can benefit from it for it's rather niche use case.

 # How do I use it?

-1. \*Download the executable file named `RobloxLuauGlobalVariableFetcher.exe` and the Roblox XML model file named `RobloxLuauGlobalVariableFetcher.exe` from the releases tab.
+1. \*Download the executable file named `RobloxLuauGlobalVariableFetcher.exe` and the Roblox XML model file named `RobloxLuauGlobalVariableFetcher.rbxmx` from the releases tab.

 ![image](https://user-images.githubusercontent.com/69454747/146631408-2708da17-147b-4eab-921e-b4de2fee46a7.png)

 ![image](https://user-images.githubusercontent.com/69454747/146631418-b3150938-7cb1-453c-aa7d-5eaf39666b93.png)

-\* You can also copy the source code from `src` folder and build the executable file yourself.
+\* You can also copy the source code from `src` and `Luau-Files` folders and build the executable and Lua files yourself.

 ![image](https://user-images.githubusercontent.com/69454747/146631446-4bae963e-964d-4498-b85c-9b9f6e97a386.png)

 ![image](https://user-images.githubusercontent.com/69454747/146631456-9d3efd02-8bbe-4b58-a4e1-24f3fb1bd2ed.png)

 2. Run the `RobloxLuauGlobalVariableFetcher.exe`.
 You will be met with a `OpenFileDialog` to select the Roblox Studio executable file first.

 ![image](https://user-images.githubusercontent.com/69454747/146631480-054a6b69-5198-4a39-a169-b2f94aa872f4.png)